chrisb2/pi_ina219/README.md

         * GAIN_AUTO: Automatically calculate the gain (**default**)
     * bus_adc: The bus ADC resolution (9, 10, 11, or 12-bit), or
-        set the number of samples used when averaging results, represented by one of the following constants.
+        set the number of samples used when averaging results, represented by one of the following constants (optional).
         * ADC_9BIT: 9 bit, conversion time 84us.
         * ADC_10BIT: 10 bit, conversion time 148us.
         * ADC_11BIT: 11 bit, conversion time 276us.